Gum Disease Treatment in Golden, CO

 • Jawbone mass — We look for any breakdown of the jawbone where your teeth are anchored.

-Can Periodontitis be stopped?
+Can Periodontitis Be Stopped?

 All forms of periodontitis require professional dental care.
 The earlier that treatment is administered, the better gum health can be managed nonsurgically.
 Once a person has moderate periodontitis that has worsened from gingivitis, they will require ongoing management for the rest of their life.
 With appropriate care and daily hygiene practices infection may go into remission.
 However, patients should be consistent with the following: